JeremySparkman/react-todo/README.md

 Thank you for checking out my code.
 This project started as a quick code challenge where I had 3 days to complete the following:

-• The user must be able to enter a new, active task
+• The user must be able to enter a new, active task<br>
-• Tasks entered must be displayed to the user in an acceptable format (for example: a list or a table)
+• Tasks entered must be displayed to the user in an acceptable format (for example: a list or a table)<br>
-• The user must be able to mark an active task as ‘Complete’
+• The user must be able to mark an active task as ‘Complete’<br>
-• The user must be able to change a completed task back to ‘Active’
+• The user must be able to change a completed task back to ‘Active’<br>
-• The user must be able to delete an individual task
+• The user must be able to delete an individual task<br>
-• The user must be able to delete all completed tasks in a single action
+• The user must be able to delete all completed tasks in a single action<br>
-• The user must be able to toggle between showing all, only active, or only completed tasks
+• The user must be able to toggle between showing all, only active, or only completed tasks<br>
-• Completed tasks should be shown differently than active ones
+• Completed tasks should be shown differently than active ones<br>
 • The total number of active tasks should be displayed to the user

 ## Available Scripts